seppwc/Fuchsia-CLI/README.md

-# Fennec-CLI
+# Fuchsia-CLI

-CLI tool for FennecJS
+CLI tool for FuchsiaJS